MadeleineWallner/Unit-4-OOP-Game-Show-App/ReadMe.md

 - Changed the colors for the win and lose overlays

-- Added animation to the Phrase Hunter title (found at: https://css-tricks.com/snippets/css/typewriter-effect/)
+- Added animation to the Phrase Hunter title

 -